animal-movie-download/.github/profile/README.md

-title: Download Animal Movie: A Powerful Tale of Father-Son Conflict
+# Download Animal Movie: A Powerful Tale of Father-Son Conflict

 The Bollywood movie *Animal* revolves around the intense and emotionally charged relationship between a father and son.
 With stunning performances, gripping action, and intense drama, *Animal* has captured the attention of audiences across India.
 Here’s a closer look at the storyline and why it’s worth downloading and watching.